vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

     - Questions: If a question cannot be answered straight away then leave it on the board and return to it later.
     - Grammar: Add grammar appropriately but do not get bogged down by it
       1. Events: These represent events that are "Interesting" to the wider system.
-When understanding what "interesting" means, you might refer to the description given by Martin Fowler in his blog about Event-Driven systems
+When understanding what is "interesting", you might refer to the description given by Martin Fowler in his article [What do you mean by “Event-Driven”?](https://martinfowler.com/articles/201701-event-driven.html)
-      2. Commands: An action that must be performed due to policy, and produces one or more outcomes
+      1. Commands: An action that must be performed due to policy, and produces one or more outcomes
-      3. Policies: This sticky represents a decision to do something: "When `<previous event>` `<actor>` `<always, sometimes, if.. then>` `<task>`
+      1. Policies: This sticky represents a decision to do something: "When `<previous event>` `<actor>` `<always, sometimes, if.. then>` `<task>`
-      4. Actors: This sticky represents a human interaction and should be placed with policies to identify who is responsible of making the decision and performing the task, a policy without an actor is automated
+      1. Actors: This sticky represents a human interaction and should be placed with policies to identify who is responsible of making the decision and performing the task, a policy without an actor is automated
-      5. Tools: external/3rd party tools such as; email, excel, notepad, or any required COTS application
+      1. Tools: external/3rd party tools such as; email, excel, notepad, or any required COTS application
-      6. Read Models: Data required to make decisions or perform commands
+      1. Read Models: Data required to make decisions or perform commands
       Note: it does not always need to happen in this order and more grammar may be added, so it is best to leave enough space or be prepared to shift post-its further to the right as you make changes.
     - Negative/Alternative Outcomes: If a command can result in multiple or alternative events then all events should be placed vertically
     - Pain Points and Opportunities: Place a sticky to represent any pain points and any opportunities that are identified at the time.
 Pain points can be around the process itself or the current system or tools supporting the process

-3. Narrate the process again, including the policies and commands and add or correct any grammar along the way.
+1. Narrate the process again, adding any missing grammar or correcting inaccuracies along the way.
-   You can repeat this until you have agreed on at least one end-to-end slice through the process
+   You can repeat this until you are satisfied you have enough of the process to identify a thin slice.

-4. Review Questions and Pain Points: Try to answer as many questions as possible and rationalise pain points and opportunities
+1. Review Questions and Pain Points: Try to answer as many questions as possible and rationalise pain points and opportunities

 #### Success/Expected Outcomes
    - Capture information to assist further in the development process
      - Ubiquitous Language
      - Domain Events
+     - Policies for Decision Making
+     - Actors
      - Read Models
      - Manual Actions + System Commands
-     - Decision Making Policies
-     - External Integration
-     - Existing Applications
+     - Integrations with tools and apps
      - Pain Points + Opportunities
    - Identify one or more thin slices.
 Pick out a set of events that represents an end-to-end path through the process.
 Usually you will start with a simplified version of the `golden path` and add more slices as you choose to tackle more complexity and more outcomes.